 A speeding train crushes a car with the same force as a car crushes a can.
 You don’t want to know that feeling, do you?

-A railroad crossing is the same crossing as any other.
+A railway level crossing is the same crossing as any other.
 Drivers don’t question the necessity of stopping on the red light at the crossroads.
-Why some of them do not stop on the “red light” at the railroad crossings then?
+Why some of them do not stop on the “red light” at the railway level crossings then?

 The STOP sign, as the name suggests, orders everyone to stop their vehicle.
 Many drivers, for reasons understandable only to themselves, treat it as a suggestion and not as a mandatory obligation.

-Just because the car in front of you is entering the railroad crossing doesn’t mean you should do the same!
+Just because the car in front of you is entering the railway level crossing doesn’t mean you should do the same!
 Doing things mechanically is an enemy of a safe driver.
 They might be able to drive off the tracks on time.
 Are you sure you will too?

 In the section devoted to the youngest You can find some fun facts and games which will help You become the railway’s safety expert!